-Let’s say a grade 6 is for an expert with many years experiences.
-Fortunately for us, the Cetina river is a grade 2-3 depending on the state of the river making it perfect for our white water rafting adventures.
+Let’s say a grade 6 is for an expert with many years of experience.
+Fortunately for us, the Cetina River is a grade 2-3, depending on the state of the river, making it perfect for our white water rafting adventures.

 We’d enjoyed a day at the beach the day prior, but having left the baby donkey at home for this trip, we had booked onto a white water rafting adventure to take advantage of not having to lug about the toddler, his pram & accessories.

-As the 25-minute bus ride comes to a halt, I realise that I’m still dizzy from fear.
+As the 25-minute bus ride comes to a halt, I realize I’m still dizzy from fear.
 Our guide welcomes us to the river bank and invites us to enjoy some pre-rafting snacks.
 I breathe a sigh of relief; food always makes me feel better, and, in this case, it also gives me more time to formulate my escape plan.

 White water rafting on the Cetina River is not for those seeking extreme river rafting trips.
-The Cetina River is not far from the medieval pirate town of Omiš & provides a grade two-to-three experience.
+The Cetina River is not far from the medieval pirate town of Omiš and provides a grade two-to-three experience.
 I was told it was perfect for someone like me – a virgin rafter.

 Paddle, shouts Captain Bacho.

-Bomba is the Croatian call for a bomb, which when rafting means: sit on the bottom of the raft and hold your paddle to the side.
-The bomba command is used when things are unsteady and your chances of falling overboard are likely.
+Bomba is the Croatian call for a bomb, which, when rafting, means sitting on the bottom of the raft and holding your paddle to the side.
+The bomba command is used when things are unsteady, and your chances of falling overboard are likely.

-At the halfway point, we reached the Devils Pass; the deepest part of the Cetina River.
-It’s at this stage that I gave myself a pat on the back.
-I’m was proud of myself for getting on that raft that morning since the nerves and butterflies almost got the better of me.
+At the halfway point, we reached the Devil’s Pass, the deepest part of the Cetina River.
+It was at this stage that I patted myself on the back.
+I was proud of myself for getting on that raft that morning since the nerves and butterflies almost got the better of me.

-Along with your captain, raft and paddle, you’ll be provided with
+Along with your captain, raft, and paddle, you’ll be provided with

 - Drinks and Snacks.
-Pre and post rafting home-made cakes, fritte, Croatian brandy and other yummy treats.
+Pre and post-rafting homemade cakes, fritte, Croatian brandy, and other yummy treats

-- Life Jacket & Helmet
+- Life Jacket & Helmet.
+No explanation needed, huh?!

-- Even though it lasts just three hours, be sure to eat breakfast and get sleep as you’ll need your energy.
+- Even though it lasts just three hours, be sure to eat breakfast and get sleep as you’ll need your energy

 - Pack a change of clothes and a towel